ozontech/file.d/decoder/readme.md

 In pipeline settings there is a parameter for choosing desired decoding format.
 By default, every pipeline utilizes json decoder, which tries to parse json from log.

+Some decoders support parameters, you can specify them in `decoder_params`.

-Available values for decoders param:
+Available values for `decoder` param:
 + auto -- selects decoder type depending on input (e.g. for k8s input plugin, the decoder will be selected depending on container runtime version)
 + json -- parses json format from log into event
 + raw -- writes raw log into event `message` field